 This course is designed to provide students the opportunity to learn and practice history-taking and physical examination skills with individuals of all ages, with emphasis on the adult.
 The focus is on symptom analysis along with physical, psychosocial, and growth and development assessments.
 Students will be able to utilize critical thinking skills in identifying health alterations, formulating nursing diagnoses and documenting findings appropriate to nursing.
+CORE students to basic principles of pharmacology and the knowledge necessary to safely administer medication.
+Course content includes legal implications, pharmacokinetics, pharmacodynamics, calculations of drug dosages, medication administration, and an overview of drug classifications.
+Students will be able to calculate and administer medications.
 CORE

 NUR 104.
-INTRODUCTION TO PHARMACOLOGY (0.3.0.1)
+INTRODUCTION TO PHARMACOLOGY (0.3.0.1) PREREQUISITE: Nursing program admission

 This course provides opportunities to develop competencies necessary to meet the needs of individuals throughout the lifespan in a safe, legal, and ethical manner using the nursing process.
-This course introduces students to basic principles of pharmacology and the knowledge necessary to safely administer medication.
-Course content includes legal implications, pharmacokinetics, pharmacodynamics, calculations of drug classifications.
-Students will be able to calculate and administer medications.
-CORE
+This course introduces